 50 units of the Volvo B5LH 12-metre single-deck bus were procured by the Land Transport Authority in 2017 as part of efforts to build a more environmentally friendly public bus fleet.
-These buses are bodied with the MCV Evora bodywork (stylized as eVoRa) and expected to enter service starting from the second half of 2018.
+These buses are bodied with the MCV Evora bodywork (stylized as eVoRa) and have entered service from December 2018.
 Read more about the procurement process here.
 In media releases from LTA and Volvo, this bus is often referred to simply as the Diesel Hybrid Bus.

 One chassis unit is housed at the Bus Technical Specialist Certification Centre (BTSCC), located at Ulu Pandan Bus Depot and used for technician training.
 It was exhibited at the Ulu Pandan Bus Depot Carnival in October 2018, where photos used in this article were taken.

 Pre-production units of the Volvo B5LH were manufactured in 2008, with serial production commencing in 2010.
 Like the Volvo 7900 Hybrid, was initially offered with a Euro V/EEV diesel or CNG engine in both rigid and articulated bus variants.
 The Euro VI engine range was offered starting from 2013.